 Convulsions have been observed in patients taking leuprolide acetate.

 The most common side effects of LUPRON DEPOT include hot flashes, vaginal dryness, headaches, changes in mood, decreased interest in sex, depression, and/or the occurrence of forgetfulness.

 LUPRON DEPOT must be administered in your doctor’s office.

-This is the most important information to know about LUPRON DEPOT.
 For more information, talk with your health care provider.